alihawk/modes_of_transportation_ds/journal/Kristjan_Sever.md

 * 9. (4h): Get slovenian railway and road geojsons.
 * 10. (10h): Visualize the geojsons a bit, think about how this could prove useful to the project (by getting more accurate distributions of modes of transportation across the specified bins).
 * 11. (8h): Clean up the repo a bit.
 Work on transition matrix a bit.
 Fixing issue with .parquet files not opening as they should on my local machine.
 Talk with Juan about splitting the .parquets a bit to allow local work.
+* 13. (2h): Meeting with Ali an Juan, discussing about cellphone towers, how to denoise it, what else we could do etc.
 * 18. (5h): Fix issues with HPC Arnes not working for me, issues with Anaconda when running the nodes.
 * 19. (6h): Create a workflow for opening Jupyter notebooks from Arnes HPC locally in my browser, learn about how it works and make it work.
 * 20. (5h): Work on transition matrix logic, initial approach was to loop through all the rows and count the transitions.
 This was really slow so I searched for ways to optimize it
 * 21. (8h): Speed up the process by processing it sequentially, this allowed me to play around with the data a bit, check which kind of rules we can implement and how much data would the rules remove from the whole set.
 I also played around with how to save the files, I had some issues with Arnes again, because I didnt have enough memory so i needed to solve that as well.
 * 22. (8h): Think about and try it in the Jupyter notebook how to make a good rule for transitions.
 I had issues with users that had really sparse data, how to consider their movement.
 I didnt yet manage to solve it.
 Start writting report, a rough outline.
+* 23. (5h): Watch videos and read material on Markov chains, on Monte Carlo method.
+Think about how it could be useful for our project.
+* 24. (4h): Test some Markov Chains code online, get a feel for it.
+* 25. (3h): Meeting with Ali an Juan, discuss about transition matrices, the rule for building it.
+Discuss what to do with Markov Chains.
+Think about how we could augment the pipeline to allow us to finetune parameters (tjough we dont have good validation set).
+* 26. (5h): Work on finishing the project, check current work, write a bit of report.
 ...

 ## June 2025 ([total hours for June])